Azhou2023/cse15l-lab-reports/lab1.md

 ![Image](Lab1/Screenshot_1.png) <br>
 Initial working directory: ~/lecture1 <br>
 Working directory after: ~/ <br>
 Running cd with no arguments resulted in the current working directory being switched to the root directory.
-This is not an error moreso just a feature of the cd command, as running cd without arguments is essentially equivalent to running cd ~, which switches to the root directory as expected.
+This is not an error, moreso just a feature of the cd command, as running cd without arguments is essentially equivalent to running cd ~, which switches to the root directory as expected.

 <br>